 Even if you don’t have a cottage, you can blend your home and lawn into a cottage-style landscape.
-By learning the basics of this carefree style and using plants that thrive in your area, cottage gardens can be the easy to design and to maintain.
-Here are 3 basic steps to get your started.
+By learning the basics of this carefree style and using plants that thrive in your area, cottage gardens can be easy to design and to maintain.
+Here are 3 basic steps to get you started.

 1. Start with design